-To measure single-ended signals in this class, connect the negative input of the P7313 Differential Probe to V{REF} .
+To measure single-ended signals in this class, connect the negative input of the P7380A Differential Probe to V{REF} .

 A differential probe in these applications displays the true signal despite any AC or DC variation in V{REF} from its nominal value.
-While a single-ended probe, which is ground referenced, displays the signal plus the variation in V{REF} .
+While a single-ended probe displays the signal plus the variation in V{REF} .

 Differential probes can also be used to make ground referenced single-ended measurements on either single-ended signals or differential signals like PCI Express or Serial ATA.
-To measure ground referenced single-ended signals, connect the negative input of the P7313 Probe to ground.
+To measure ground referenced single-ended signals, connect the negative input of the P7380 to ground.